 If you’re baking or cooking and realize with horror that you don’t have any cornstarch in your cupboards, fear not.
-Try out one of these 8 cornstarch substitutes.
+Try out some of these cornstarch substitutes.
 Read on for all the details you need to know.

 10 Cornstarch Alternatives to Consider

 Here are the top alternatives to consider:

 - Wheat flour